 I like photos taken from the middle of roads but had never found an opportunity to take one myself.
 So when I found this view I decided I had to stop for the shot.
 It seemed like a nice quiet road.
 It turned out that it got a fair few cars.
 So, I had my trusty assistant stand at the top of the hill yelling whenever cars were coming so I could get out of the road.
 Having to move on and off the road made getting a shot framed up pretty tricky.
 In the end I used my 70-300mm lens to make sure that the farm didn’t become lost in the frame.

 I’m in the process of planning my trip to Iceland in June.
 I’ll be going for the summer solstice so will get to enjoy photographing sunsets that run right into sunrises through the night.
 I’ve also got a few interesting bits I’d like to do.
 The top of my list is snorkeling in the rift between the North American and European tectonic plates.
 Apparently, the water’s so clear you can look down for miles into the Earth and feel like you’re floating in space.
 I also need to photograph some puffins and want to go whale watching, as well as exploring some ice caves.
 There’s so much to do I wish I was going for longer.
 It’s going to be difficult coming up with a plan that won’t leave me totally exhausted.
-I’m not entirely sure when I’ll sleep.
+Despite the walls of my room having had sufficient insulation, I’m not entirely sure when I’ll sleep.
 If anyone’s got any advice on Iceland let me know.

 Fish Farm, Rwanda

 When setting out on a hike through a few of Rwanda’s thousand hills it’s reasonable to expect to find something interesting around every corner.
 You encounter sights ranging from a young boy juggling a football made of plastic sheeting and twine, to two men using a long saw to split a log (with one man standing 8 feet in the air atop the trunk being cut), as well as the subject of today’s photo.